solita/solita.github.com/_posts/2017-03-08-isolated-integration-testing-with-clojure-and-postgres.md

 > Simply enabled triggers will fire when the replication role is "origin" (the default) or "local".
 Triggers configured as ENABLE REPLICA will only fire if the session is in "replica" mode, and triggers configured as ENABLE ALWAYS will fire regardless of the current replication mode.

-UNIQUE constraints and CHECK constraints *are* enabled in replication mode.
+However, UNIQUE constraints and CHECK constraints are enabled in replication mode.

 If you're interested in reading more about `session_replication_role`, there's a [great article on it](http://blog.endpoint.com/2015/01/postgres-sessionreplication-role.html) which explains its function in great detail.

 ## Not a silver bullet, still a WIP

-As I said at the start, this is still kind of a work-in-progress.

-But basically, what we have here is a runtime congruity test between the database model in our application code and the table schema in our database.
+Basically, what we have here is a runtime congruity test between the database model in our application code and the table schema in our database.
 I've found that it's worked for me in my particular database and software setup, but YMMV.
+Plus as noted at the beginning, the solution is yet to be tested out in the real world, so it's still a work-in-progress.

 It should be emphasized that isolated integration tests should always be paired with real integration tests.
 This is because we're still essentially breaking parts of our database integrity to test our insertion.